-It is this increasingly ‘integrated’ approach to asset management that provides a powerful ‘line of sight’ for management of company assets – enabling companies to deliver greater returns, avoid major incidences, and to respond rapidly to a changing marketplace.
+It is this increasingly ‘integrated’ approach to asset management that provides a powerful ‘line of sight’ for the management of company assets – enabling companies to deliver greater returns, avoid major incidences, and respond rapidly to a changing marketplace.

 Return (Total cost of operation)

 - Greater scrutiny on performance over the plant life-cycle given the current economic climate